squarefeet/ShaderParticleEngine/README.md

 	// 	A null value indicates an infinite duration.
 	emitterDuration: null,

-	// [OPTIONAL] Should this emitter be alive (i.e. should it be emitting)?
+	// [OPTIONAL] What percentage of `particleCount` particles should be emitted?
-	// 0 for false, 1 for true
+	// 0 being no particles, 1 being 100% of `particleCount`.
-	alive: 1,
+	alive: 1.0,

 	// [OPTIONAL] New in v0.4.0.
 If you want a huge amount of particles, and
 	// they aren't going to be moving, then set this property to `1`.
 This will